Let's Get Started

 What It Is:

-Exercise therapy involves the prescription of specific, individualized physical activities designed to restore muscle strength, joint mobility, balance, endurance, and overall function.
+Exercise therapy involves the prescription of specific, individualised physical activities designed to restore muscle strength, joint mobility, balance, endurance, and overall function.

 How It Helps Chronic Pain:

-• Reduces Pain Sensitivity: Regular movement helps desensitize the nervous system.
+• Reduces Pain Sensitivity: Regular movement helps desensitise the nervous system.

 • Improves Strength and Endurance: Weak muscles can exacerbate pain by increasing stress on joints and other tissues.
 Strengthening reduces this load.